mingyeahh/Emotion-Recognition-Applications-interface/README.md

    git clone git@github.com:mingyeahh/HAIID-part2.git
    ```

-6. Open a new file called `.env` in the directory `HAIID-part2`.
+6. Open a new file called `.env` in the directory `Emotion-Recognition-Applications-interface`.
 Remember that this should be a private file that will store all the credentials.

 7. Add your API keys to the `.env` file
    ```py